AstroMined/quiz-app/prompts/quiz-app-backend_repo_summary.md

 from typing import List
-from pydantic import BaseModel from app.schemas import AnswerChoiceCreate, AnswerChoice
+from pydantic import BaseModel from app.schemas import AnswerChoiceCreateSchema, AnswerChoiceSchema

-class QuestionBase(BaseModel):
+class QuestionBaseSchema(BaseModel):
     """
     The base schema for a Question.